Independent International Commission on Decommissioning: Legislation and organisation

 In the Good Friday Agreement, signed in 1998, the participants reaffirmed their commitment to the total disarmament of all paramilitary organisations, and confirmed their intention to continue to work constructively and in good faith with the Independent Commission, and to use any influence they may have, to achieve the decommissioning of all paramilitary arms within two years following endorsement in referendums North and South of the agreement and in the context of the implementation of the overall settlement.

 In the event, progress on decommissioning was disappointingly slow, and the two-year target was not met.
-Decommissioning of Provisional Irish Republican Army (PIRA) weaponry was often used as a necessary condition before Unionists would agree to the full implementation of the Agreement including power sharing.
+Decommissioning of Provisional Irish Republican Army (IRA) weaponry was often used as a necessary condition before Unionists would agree to the full implementation of the Agreement including power sharing.
 Negotiations between Republican representatives and the IICD were carried out eventually and these arms were put beyond use.
 Decommissioning of Loyalist arms started later but were also successfully concluded in 2010.
 See: The Final Report of the Independent International Commission on Decommissioning, 4 July 2011, which provides a summary history of the group and a statement of "lessons Learned" from the decommissioning process.